Careers360 Logo

 Switch toEnglish IconHindi Icon

-For NEET 2026, over 22 lakh students are expected to appear.
 The NEET exam was introduced in 2016 as a nationwide entrance examination for undergraduate medical and dental programs in India.
 The NEET 2016 aimed to unify the admission process, replacing multiple state and institutional-level exams.
 Read the full article to know the cutoff of NEET 2016 exam.
+Read the full article on NEET 2016 cutoff to get detailed cutoff marks.

 This Story also Contains